miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 or run the game in XP compatibility mode.
 On problems with Steam run Steam and the game as administrator and copy steam.dll into the game folder if you get a "failed to find Steam" error.
-If you want to run it from the Steam list add -game Unofficial_Patch to launch options.
+If you want to run from the Steam library add -game Unofficial_Patch to launch options.

 Special thanks to burgermeister for the Public Library, EntenSchreck for the Hallowbrook Atrium, the Chateau Hotel outside and drafts for